• Skip to primary navigation

 | Leave a Comment |

-• Fruit: This cake works with many different kinds of fruit.
 Peaches, plums, strawberries, raspberries, apples… Change it up or use a mix, if you like!
-The juicier the fruit, the moister the cake will be.
+Strawberry and rhubarb together is pretty amazing here.

-• Greek yogurt: Sour cream can be used in place of the greek yogurt.
-Plain yogurt can be used, but you’ll need to increase the flour by a couple of tablespoons.
+Sour cream can be used in place of the greek yogurt.
+Plain yogurt works in a pinch, but you’ll need to increase the flour by a couple of tablespoons.

-• Vanilla extract: A delicious twist on the cake is using 1 teaspoon vanilla extract and 1 teaspoon almond extract in place of all vanilla in the batter.
+A delicious twist on the cake is using 1 teaspoon vanilla extract and 1 teaspoon almond extract in place of all vanilla in the batter!
+I love it, but not all of my family like almonds, so it’s a rare treat for me 😉

 Make sure you properly cut the butter into the dry ingredients, until you have a bowl of what should resemble crumbly cookie dough.
 If you don’t fully work the butter into the dry mix, you will end up with a sandy/gritty topping.